 October 22, 2025

-Acta and B&C are pleased to present “PFAS in Consumer Products: Navigating Multi-State Compliance and Regulatory Strategy,” a Lexology Masterclass focused on analyzing the reporting frameworks at the federal and state level, as well as state notification, restriction, and prohibition requirements.
-In comparing these frameworks and requirements, webinar participants will: Appreciate the complexity of PFAS and the diversity of regulatory approaches; Understand jurisdictional divergence in...
+Acta and B&C are pleased to present “PFAS in consumer products: a multi-state compliance guide,” a Lexology Masterclass focused on analyzing the reporting frameworks at the federal and state level, as well as state notification, restriction, and prohibition requirements.
+In comparing these frameworks and requirements, webinar participants will: Appreciate the complexity of PFAS and the diversity of regulatory approaches; Understand jurisdictional divergence in PFAS regulation to better...

 The European Chemicals Agency (ECHA) announced on August 20, 2025, that it published an updated proposal to restrict per- and polyfluoroalkyl substances (PFAS) under the European Union’s (EU) Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH) Regulation.
 The authorities from Denmark, Germany, the Netherlands, Norway, and Sweden (Dossier Submitters) submitted the initial proposal in January 2023 and have now completed their evaluation of more than 5,600 scientific and...